sedonaprice/UNCOVER_mosaics_scripts/README.rst

 -------

 These scripts are copyright (c) Sedona Price and licensed under the terms of the BSD 3-Clause license.
-See the licenses folder for more information.
+See the license file (LICENSE.rst) for more information.

 .. _UNCOVER Survey: https://jwst-uncover.github.io/